Vedant122003/Vedant122003/README.md

 # 💫 About Me:
-I'm Vedant Sinha, a third-year student of Computer Science Engineering at VIT Bhopal, specializing in web development.
+I'm Vedant Sinha, a final-year student of Computer Science Engineering at VIT Bhopal, specializing in web development.
 I'm passionate about coding and love to explore the latest trends in technology.
 Outside of classes, I enjoy honing my skills in web development and creating innovative websites.
 My goal is to become proficient in the field of development and create impactful digital experiences.

 ## 🌐 Socials: